 Food pairings would include shrimp, crab, sole, scallops, halibut, swordfish, lobster, seafood salads and pasta, veal, pork, chicken, Asian pork, chicken, seafood, vegetable, and noodle dishes, spring rolls, Mexican pork and chicken dishes, fish tacos, chile verde, grilled sausages, and mild, medium, creamy, and rich cheeses.

-Aromas include camellia, honeysuckle, jasmine, hibiscus, pineapple, kiwi, and starfruit.
-Flavors include green apple, pineapple, Meyer Lemon, white grapefruit, and cherries.
-There is a medium body, perfect balance and acidity, and rich, full, minerally finish.
+Aromas include Asian spices, Meyer Lemon, ginger, white flowers, citrus blossoms, and baked apples.
+Flavors include pineapple, white grapefruit, white peaches, green apples, and kiwi.
+There is a medium to full body, perfect balance and acidity, and a lush minerally full finish.

-Food pairings would include shrimp, crab, red snapper, swordfish, tuna, clams, mussels, seafood soups, pasta, and salads, veal, pork, chicken, Asian pork, chicken, seafood, and noodle dishes, Asian vegetable salads, sesame noodles, Mexican pork and chicken dishes, tacos, tostadas, Indian yellow curries, green salads, and mild and medium cheeses.
+Food pairings would include sole, shrimp, scallops, clams, mussels, branzino, seafood salads, pork cutlets, chicken, Asian pork, chicken, seafood, and noodle dishes, Mexican pork, chicken, and seafood dishes, tapas, green salads, and mild to medium cheeses.

 Müller “Göttweiger Berg” Grüner Veltliner 2020 (1 Liter)